 There are 4 main functions of IOT – (i) Monitor (ii) Control (iii) Optimise (iv) Autonomous.
 The first 2 functions will result in cost efficiency and the other 2 will either increase productivity or create new revenue streams and opportunities.

-Today with the advent of smartphones (which I considered as IOT devices – which comprises of sensors like GPS, connectivity, and analytics), it has created new kind of business model.
-Waze is a good example of vehicle tracking but also include the element of optimizing your travel routes.
+Today the advent of smartphones (which I considered IOT devices – which comprise sensors like GPS, connectivity, and analytics), has created a new kind of business model.
+Waze is a good example of vehicle tracking but also includes the element of optimizing your travel routes.
 Using Waze will help to reach your destination in time.
 Thus, the country will not only saves Millions of Dollars but also increase the productivity of the people.
 Time is equal to money.

-And what happen when Uber is driverless?
+And what happens when Uber is driverless?
 How will it transform the taxi industry?
 How will insurance companies react?
-What new regulatory framework need to be ready when there is no driver at the front seat?
+What new regulatory framework needs to be ready when there is no driver in the front seat?

 What do you think?